The most likely common cause: Most likely common cause for three variables

 We focus on two extreme cases of three-variable correlations in $p(a_1,a_2,b)$.
 The first case when $A_2$ screens $A_1$ from $\B$: \be p(a_1,b|a_2)=p(a_1|a_2)p(b|a_2). \ee The second case when $A_1$ and $A_2$ are marginally independent: \be p(a_1,a_2,b)=p(b|a_1,a_2)p(a_1)p(a_2). \ee These two cases are representative in the following sense.
-Generic three-variable correlations in $p(a_1,a_2,b)$ can be quantified via triple information $I(A_1:A_2:\B)$ that (in contrast to the two-variable mutual information that is always non-negative) can assume both negative and positive values; see Appendix \ref{tritri} for details.
+Generic three-variable correlations in $p(a_1,a_2,b)$ can be quantified via the triple information $I(A_1:A_2:\B)$ that can assume both negative and positive values (in contrast to the two-variable mutual information that is always non-negative); see Appendix \ref{tritri} for details.
 Moreover, three-variable correlations can be classified via the sign of $I(A_1:A_2:\B)$.
 Now (\ref{mah}) is a representative example of $I(A_1:A_2:\B)<0$, while (\ref{guenter}) is an example of $I(A_1:A_2:\B)>0$; cf.~Appendix \ref{tritri}.

 Applying the maximization of $L_{\beta\lesssim 1}$ to (\ref{guenter}) we get that the maximum is achieved for [see Appendix \ref{cond_ineq} for derivation]: \be p(c|a_1,a_2)=p(c|a_2). \ee Supplementing (\ref{ut}) with the common cause definition (\ref{ccp3}) we find for the most likely cause: \be p(a_1,a_2,b,c)=p(a_1,a_2,c)p(b|c)=p(c)p(a_2|c)p(a_1|a_2)p(b|c), \ee which means that (\ref{uto}) can be depicted by the right graph in Fig.~\ref{fig2}; see (\ref{ut}).
 Quantities in the right-hand-side of (\ref{uto}) are found from the maximization of $L_{\beta\lesssim 1}$, and do not have other general regularities.
 Note that (\ref{ut}) implies for mutual informations